 It is – but not quite as good as it was prior to the merger.

 While the transfer rates from Membership Rewards have improved, the cost of the travel packages has increased, and the number of points/miles awarded has decreased.

 That isn’t to say that you can’t find good value out of the packages, and the 7-nights of accommodation certainly helps if used at a property that typically has a high average revenue room rate.

 Redemptions to Asia with AAdvantage or Mileage Plan remain a sweep spot.
-For the sake of this guide, we will assume you want to redeem a return flight with Cathay Pacific to Hong Kong from Auckland, in Business Class.
+As an example, say you want to redeem a return flight with Cathay Pacific to Hong Kong from Auckland, in Business Class.
 So let’s compare what you can do with 330,000 Membership Rewards points.